 Teachers complete 30 hours of professional development credit applicable to Gifted/Talented certification from the Texas Association for the Gifted and Talented.
 Underwriting by the McGovern Foundation allows the Honors College to offer the Common Ground Teachers Institute absolutely free of cost to participating teachers, who also receive a stipend for books and on-campus parking.

-The application for 2015 will be available soon.
+Apply for the 2015 seminar before May 31.
 Please e-mail Keri Myrick for more information.